zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

    for the name, add the name server as A or AAAA record in the Additional section of the DNS packet.

-6. If size the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_SIZE_LARGE]*, otherwise emit *[REFERRAL_SIZE_OK]*.
+6. If size of the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_SIZE_LARGE]*, otherwise emit *[REFERRAL_SIZE_OK]*.